-A type of transformation in which, most likely due to a curse, spell or potion, portions of your body start to turn into that of a creature until the whole body changed.
-The order can very depending on what animal or on the work.
+A type of transformation in which, most likely due to a curse, spell or potion, portions of your body start to turn into that of a creature until the whole body is changed.
+The order can vary depending on what animal or on the work.
 Often happens to a Baleful Polymorph

 - The picture image comes from Pinocchio, in which bad boys turn into donkeys in this manner.
 The ears change first, followed by the tail sprouting from the back.
 This is followed by the head, arms and legs changing before the final stage of losing their ability to speak.

 - Pinocchio and the Emperor of the Night has the infamous scene where Pinocchio is turned back into a puppet with different parts of his body become lifeless wood.
 Thankfully for little children, this scene had to be trimmed or cut from most TV airings.

 - Possibly a Shout-Out to the above, Kuzco's transformation into a llama in The Emperor's New Groove.
 The ears change first, then his neck changes, followed by his right hand, face and left hand.
 We don't see anything below the waist however.

 - Beauty and the Beast: Happens at the end when the Beast returns to his human form.
 The hands change first, then the feet change, and his head changes too.
 We aren't shown anything else, though.
 The Enchanted Christmas shows a flashback showing the prince's transformation into a beast, where the only part that's completely shown are his hands.

 - In The Curse of the Were-Rabbit, this happens to Wallace.

 - In Bartok the Magnificent, Ludmilla drinks a potion that amplifies your inner self ten times and slowly transforms into a dragon.